-17. In 2019, there were 3.6 million additional heavy podcast users in comparison with podcast statistics for 2018.
+17. Podcast growth statistics show there were 3.6 million additional heavy podcast users in 2019 in comparison to previous year.

 The number of podcast listeners that connect every day has grown enormously, along with their average number of episodes watched per week, which according to the Nielsen report for podcast growth in 2019, increased by 10%.
 The Nielsen podcast insights report shows that the overall audience grows by an average increase rate of 20% each year.

 The favorite time for heavy podcast listeners to tune in is when they are away from home.
 Commuting and other types of traveling were shown to be the most popular time to listen to a podcast, as confirmed by travel statistics.

 Another favorite place for heavy users to keep up with their podcasts, according to exercise statistics, is the gym.